OSVAI/GridConv/README.md

 representation instead of the predominant irregular graph structures.

 ![](assets/framework.jpg)
-Overview of 2D-to-3D lifting regression by Grid Lifting Network.
-First, Semantic Grid Transformation (SGT) transforms 2D human pose to 2D grid pose.
-Next, Grid Lifting Network takes it as input and predicts 3D grid pose.
-Last, inverse SGT maps 3D grid pose to standard 3D human pose for evaluation.
+*Figure 1.
+Overview of grid lifting network regressing 3D human pose from 2D skeleton input.*

 The implementation of SGT designs and grid convolution layers please refer to our paper for thorough interpretation.